 The LPA provides information on the LPA Request for Environmental Review (RER) form regarding community participation in the NFIP and whether the project is located in a Special Flood Hazard Area (SFHA).
 The SFHA is the land area covered by the floodwaters of the base flood on NFIP maps and where the NFIP's floodplain management regulations must be enforced.
 A current list of communities for which FEMA Flood Insurance Studies have been performed is available in the National Flood Insurance Program Community Status Book.
 Missouri-only data is also available.
 If the project is located in a community or county that has not been mapped, the LPA notes this.
 If the community has been mapped, the LPA identifies whether the project is located in the 100-year floodplain and/or regulatory floodway.

 LPAs that participate in the NFIP must ensure that floodplain developments meet the NFIP regulations identified in Title 44, Code of Federal Regulations, Parts 59 through 78.
 (Parts 59 and 60 contain the most applicable information for a typical project.)
 The LPA, with assistance from the local floodplain administrator, is responsible for ensuring that FEMA NFIP requirements are met.
 The LPA is also responsible for obtaining all required certifications before construction begins.
-Because the NFIP requirements may control the hydraulic design of the project, the LPA is advised to investigate this in the early stages of the project.
+The LPA should note that if a project requires a Clean Water Act Section 404 permit, the floodplain development permit cannot be issued until the 404 permit is issued by the US Army Corps of Engineers (44CFR60.3a).
+Issuance of the 404 permit is also dependent on other applicable clearances such as Section 106 of the National Historic Preservation Act and Section 7 of the Endangered Species Act.
+Additionally, because the NFIP requirements may control the hydraulic design of the project, the LPA is advised to investigate this in the early stages of the project.